devgoel186/DSA-And-CP-Concepts/Coding Ninjas C++/Graphs/README.md

 # Graphs

-Graphs are basically nodes which may be conneted to other each other.
+Graphs are basically nodes which may be connected to each other.

 ## Differences between graphs and trees